We cook a kid-friendly, hearty lunch for the Preschool/Kindergarten and Elementary children, prepared from scratch and made with love.

 After we prepare lunch in the kitchen, teachers and student helpers bring the food back to their classroom to eat together, family style.

 Tuesdays are “Soup Days.”
 We have fun trying new soups as well as making campus favorites like Greek lemon, tomato, black bean, minestrone, butternut squash.
-The vegetable sides are often a salad – green salad, Cesar salad, coleslaw, cucumber salad– or a cooked vegetable like broccoli or peas.
+The vegetable sides are often a salad – green salad, Caesar salad, coleslaw, cucumber salad– or a cooked vegetable like broccoli or peas.

 Over the years we have become much more aware and selective about where our food comes from.
 We buy our eggs, vegetables, and fruit from Veritable Vegetable – a San Francisco based, woman-owned business that works to improve the sustainable food system by supporting organic farmers.
 Our beef and pork comes from Niman Ranch where the animals are humanely raised on sustainable farms and given no antibiotics.
 Our organic milk is from Clover Farms, certified humane family farms in Marin and Sonoma Counties.
 Each week we order fruit that is recommended as the most delicious and seasonal.